finos/FDC3/docs/api/specs/browserResidentDesktopAgents.md

 :::

-When an app runs `getAgent()`, it checks for the existence of `window.parent`, `window.opener` and `window.parent.opener` (and will continue up the chain of parent frames, e.g. `window.parent.parent`, `window.parent.parent.opener` until the reference to the next parent is equal to the current one (e.g. `window.parent.parent === window.parent` indicating that the frame does not have a parent). `getAgent()` will then send a standardized `WCP1Hello` message to each parent window or frame reference via [`postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) in to discover a DA.
+When an app runs `getAgent()`, it checks for the existence of `window.parent`, `window.opener` and `window.parent.opener` (and will continue up the chain of parent frames, e.g. `window.parent.parent`, `window.parent.parent.opener` until the reference to the next parent is equal to the current one (e.g. `window.parent.parent === window.parent` indicating that the frame does not have a parent). `getAgent()` will then send a standardized `WCP1Hello` message to each parent window or frame reference via [`postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) in order to discover a DA.

 Hence, apps may be launched: